NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 The obtained shape-from-shading terrain should be studied carefully to see if it shows any systematic shift or rotation compared to the initial LOLA gridded terrain.
-If necessary, it can be re-aligned to it using ``pc_align`` (perhaps using only the compute translation flag).

-If SfS is run on multiple overlapping terrains, it is unavoidable that the output terrains will be offset in respect to each other, hopefully by no more than several meters or tens of meters.
-After aligning them to LOLA as well as possible, they can also be aligned to each other if they have enough overlap, using the ``pc_align`` option ``--initial-transform-from-hillshading`` (whose value should be either ’translation’ or ’rigid’, unless a scale change is suspected).
-One should consider using zero iterations here or disabling the rotations in case it appears that this tool is overeager and the aligned DEM moves in unacceptable ways.
+If that is the case, another step of alignment can be used.
+This time one can do features-based alignment rather than based on point-to-point calculations.
+This one works better on lower-resolution versions of the inputs (say at sub8 versions of the DEMs, as created ``stereo_gui``), as follows:

+  pc_align --initial-transform-from-hillshading rigid                   \
+     ref_sub8.tif sfs_dem_sub8.tif -o align_sub8/run --num-iterations 0 \
+     --max-displacement -1

+That alignment transform can then be applied to the full SfS DEM:

+ pc_align --initial-transform align_sub8/run-transform.txt \
+   ref.tif sfs_dem.tif -o align/run --num-iterations 0     \
+   --max-displacement -1 --save-transformed-source-points

+The aligned SfS DEM can be regenerated from the obtained cloud as:

+  point2dem --tr 1 --search-radius-factor 2 --t_srs projection_str \
+    align/run-trans_source.tif

+Here, the projection string should be the same one as in the reference LOLA DEM named ref.tif.
+It can be found by invoking

+  gdalinfo -proj4 ref.tif

+and looking for the value of the ``PROJ.4`` field.

+The obtained alignment transform can also be applied to the camera adjustments, as done earlier in the text, and one can regenerate the SfS DEM and mapprojected images using the updated cameras.

-Lastly, the ``geodiff`` tool can be deployed to see how the SfS DEM compares to the initial guess or to the raw ungridded LOLA measurements.
+The ``geodiff`` tool can be deployed to see how the SfS DEM compares to the initial guess or to the raw ungridded LOLA measurements.

+To create a maximally lit mosaic one can mosaic together all the mapprojected images using the same camera adjustments that were used for SfS.
+That is done as follows:

+  dem_mosaic --max -o max_lit.tif image1.map.tif .... imageN.map.tif

 .. _sfsinsights: